opennetworkinglab/aether-docs/edge_deployment/vpn_bootstrap.rst

    }

 .. note::
-   Unless you have a specific requirement, set ASN and BGP addresses to the next available values in the map.
+   Unless you have a specific requirement, set ASN to the next available value in the map.
+   For BGP peer IP range and address, use the next available /30 subnet in the map.

 Create Terraform and Ansible configurations